 In addition to the commodities required for creating a particular product.
 Labor is needed, which is provided by the able-bodied pirates themselves!
 At the various places of business, a pirate is able to take employ and receive a wage in exchange for labor performed.
 The varying shoppes require different kinds of labor, each of which has an associated puzzle that is performed by the laboring pirate.

-An account receives 24 hours of labor a day (or each character if you're on a doubloon ocean with a labor badge).
+On subscription oceans an account receives 48 hours of labor a day.
 Each character divides the labor evenly with the others.
-One characters gets all the hours, two get 12 hours each, and three get 8 hours each.
+One characters gets all the hours, two get 24 hours each, and three get 16 hours each.
 Each character can have up to three jobs.
 When multiple jobs need labor the characters labor is applied to the job that will offer the highest wage.
 Otherwise it simply goes to where it would be used.
 In order to provide labor at a shoppe or stall with a crafting puzzle you must have done that puzzle within the last week (otherwise your skills are too rusty).

 All goods in Puzzle Pirates, from rum to feather hats, are made using commodities.
 Commodities originate when they are produced by Markets or Forts, where they must be purchased by bidding upon them from a shoppe or vessel in port.